 The first people who arrived in Amsterdam, arrived by boat from poor areas of China, such as the South Chinese province of Quangdong, which was hit hard by war and famine.
 In between contracts, the Chinese workers gathered in Amsterdam around the Binnen Bantammerstraat, Zeedijk and Nieuwmarkt.
 First, they stayed mainly indoors in small cramped boarding houses.

 The Dutch got to know them better when the Chinese men who were too old or weak to work on the ships, started selling peanut cookies in the streets around the Binnen Bantammerstraat.

-In 1928, the first Chinese restaurant ‘Kong Hing’ in the Binnen Bantammerstraat was opened.
-It was huge success.
+In 1928 the first Chinese restaurant ‘Kong Hing’ in the Binnen Bantammerstraat was opened.
+It was a huge success.
 Even the American singer and dancer Josephine Baker visited the restaurant several times.
 There are photos of her in front of the restaurant.

 Gambling houses and opium dens

 Nowadays Amsterdam is proud to have Chinatown.
-The Chinese new year is celebrated here with a festive parade of dragons and fireworks.
+The area is now a safe area in Amsterdam.